If you are about to purchase a generator for your camper or RV, it is good to know how to Charge an RV Battery with a Generator.

-- Provides power to your car when you’re in parking lots, rest areas, or service stations.
+- It provides power to your car when you’re in parking lots, rest areas, or service stations.

-- It gives electricity for lights and appliances in your RV when you don’t have enough fuel to operate the generator or during camping seasons where campsites provide only limited electrical current.
+- It gives electricity for lights and appliances in your RV when you don’t have enough fuel to operate the generator or during camping seasons when campsites provide only limited electrical current.